The Best Bespoke Tailors in Toronto

 Tailor Ricardo Espinosa previously piled his trade making bespoke suits at Stavros and Harry Rosen.
 Now, he and son Richard preside over their own shop in a Yorkville plaza, where the service is friendly and attentive, whether you're splashing out on a bespoke suit or just getting that Zara blazer altered.
 More »

 Toronto designer Sparks abandoned his womenswear line last fall - all the more time to focus on his menswear offerings, which hearken back to the dapper tweediness of decades gone by.
 Stunning fabrics are a draw to the Ossington shop - as is the designer himself, an easygoing guy who you'd be happy to spend a few fitting sessions with.
 More »

 Located near Finch and Dufferin (on, brilliantly, Champagne Drive), the enthusiastic Ely caters to well-heeled north-end patrons.
 Though the price tag is fairly high ($3,000 and up), there's no design or style he can't take on - and if you're super busy, this wardrobe doctor makes house calls for fittings.
 More »

-Hidden inside an office building at Richmond and Bay is this newer outfit.
-Though they cater to all ages, they dispatch with the stuffy vibe of many tailoring shops - they even offer a "bespoke suit virtual reality display system" that lets customers visualize their new suit down to the buttonhole stitching.
-(Impressively, their suiting starts at just $895.)
+Hidden inside an office building at Richmond and Bay, this shop caters to all ages and dispatches with the stuffy vibe of many tailoring shops.
+Their suiting starts at just $995.
 More »

 At Durrant's ultra-chill, Rat Pack-worthy studio on Church (think lots of jazz, whiskey and leather-wrapped furniture), bespoke shirting is the main event, with over 20 measurements taken for a single piece.
 But he'll also whip up a whole suit using the same careful eye.
 His signature?
 A red fourth buttonhole.
 More »